Classification of Group Actions Extended to Symplectic Deformation Quantizations: The Fedosov Construction

-See \cite{N-T99}, \cite{Fb}, \cite {W} for a proof of this theorem.
-Thus we see that there is a surjective mapping $\nabla_A\mapsto \Omega_A-\frac{\omega}{2i\hbar}$ from the set of Fedosov connections to $Z^2\left(M\right)\hhbar$ were $Z^2\left(M\right)$ denotes the space of closed two forms.
-The above theorem sets up to classify all deformation quantizations of $C^\infty\left(M\right)$ (up to gauge equivalence) by $\CH^2\left(M\right)\hhbar$ by the following theorem. \begin{theorem} Suppose $\nabla$ is a Fedosov connection and denote $\AH_\nabla:=\ker \nabla\cap\Omega^0\left(M,\W\right)$ then there exists a linear isomorphism $Q\colon C^\infty\left(M\right)\hhbar\rightarrow\AH_\nabla$ such that the algebra structure pulled back under $Q$ is a deformation quantization. \end{theorem} In \cite{Fp, Fb} and \cite{W} the map $\sigma=Q^{-1}$ is given by simply projecting down to the tensor degree $0$.
-In \cite{N-T99} this gradation is not available and the map is defined by cohomological reasoning as for the case of recovering smooth functions in Gelfand-Kazhdan's formal geometry, see for instance \cite{formal}.
-In practice we will simply consider the algebra $\AH_\nabla$ and thus we shall not go into the detail of the definition of $\sigma$. \begin{theorem} For $\AH\left(M\right)$ a deformation quantization of $M$ there exists a Fedosov connection $\nabla$ such that $\AH_\nabla\simeq \AH\left(M\right)$ by the map $\sigma$ followed by a gauge equivalence $T$. \end{theorem} A proof of this theorem may be found in \cite{N-T99}.
+\begin{proposition} Suppose $\AH\left(M\right)$ is a deformation quantization of $M$, then there exists a Fedosov connection $\nabla$ such that $\AH_\nabla\simeq \AH\left(M\right)$ by the map $Q^{-1}$ followed by a gauge equivalence $T$. \end{proposition} A proof of this theorem may be found in \cite{N-T99}.
 The main argument is that one can extend the deformed product to jets of functions and so doing construct an isomorphism of jets with sections of $\W$.
-Under this isomorphism the canonical connection on jets gets mapped to a Fedosov connection.
-To finish the classification of deformation quantizations of $M$ we have the following theorem. \begin{theorem} Suppose $\nabla_A$, $\nabla_{A'}$ are two Fedosov connections then $\AH_{\nabla_A}\simeq \AH_{\nabla_{A'}}$ if and only if $[\Omega_A-\frac{\omega}{2i\hbar}]=[\Omega_{A'}-\frac{\omega}{2i\hbar}]\in \CH^2\left(M\right)\hhbar$. \end{theorem} Again the proof may be found in \cite{N-T99} and the proof of the ``if'' statement is given by constructing degree by degree an inner automorphism of sections of the Weyl bundle such that conjugation by this inner automorphism maps one connection to the other.
+To finish the classification of deformation quantizations of $M$ we have the following theorem. \begin{theorem} Suppose $\nabla_A$, $\nabla_{A'}$ are two Fedosov connections, then $\AH_{\nabla_A}\simeq \AH_{\nabla_{A'}}$ if and only if $[\Omega_A-\frac{\omega}{i\hbar}]=[\Omega_{A'}-\frac{\omega}{i\hbar}]\in \CH^2\left(M\right)\hhbar$. \end{theorem} Again the proof may be found in \cite{N-T99} and the proof of the ``if'' statement is given by constructing an automorphism of sections of the Weyl bundle degree by degree such that conjugation by this automorphism maps one connection to the other.
 The main tool that is used is acyclicity of the complex with differential $[A_{-1},-]$.
 The ``only if'' statement follows again from the observation that one can extend the deformation to jets and the isomorphism implies an isomorphism of the corresponding algebras of jets.
-The above theorems combine to imply that $H^2\left(M\right)\hhbar$, or rather $\frac{\omega}{2i\hbar}+H^2\left(M\right)\hhbar$, completely classifies formal deformation quantizations of the symplectic manifold $M$ up to gauge equivalence.
-In the following we will sometimes refer to the class in $H^2\left(M\right)\hhbar$ as the \emph{characteristic} class since the translation by $\frac{\omega}{2i\hbar}$ will often not play a role.
+The above theorems combine to imply that $\CH^2\left(M\right)\hhbar$, or rather $\frac{\omega}{i\hbar}+\CH^2\left(M\right)\hhbar$, completely classifies formal deformation quantizations of the symplectic manifold $(M,\omega)$ up to gauge equivalence.
+In the following we will sometimes refer to the class in $\CH^2\left(M\right)\hhbar$ as the \emph{characteristic} class since the translation by $\frac{\omega}{i\hbar}$ will often not play a role.